 - Negative impact on your credit score for two years

-Although more than 1 million Americans filed for bankruptcy last year (according to statistics published by the Administrate Office of the United States Courts), it’s not for everyone.
-For example, if you’re looking to erase only $2,000 worth of credit card debt, bankruptcy isn’t worth the expense.
-Or if your creditors are willing to cut you a deal, reducing what you owe by 30 to 60 percent because you offer them an immediate lump sum payment, again, bankruptcy might not be the best route.
-This is where it really helps to find a reputable attorney who wants to help you explore your options (versus making a pretty penny off of you).
+If you’re looking to erase only $2,000 worth of credit card debt, bankruptcy isn’t worth the expense.
+Bankruptcy also might not be the best route if your creditors are willing to reduce what you owe by 30 to 60 percent because you offer them an immediate lump-sum payment.
+This is where it really helps to find a reputable attorney who wants to help you explore your options.

 Herr says one of the biggest misconceptions about the cost of bankruptcy is the fact that it stays on your credit report for 10 years.

 “What matters most to lenders these days is your credit score.
 People just aren’t penalized today like they were two decades ago,” Herr says.
 “In fact, I’ve seen multiple clients get approved for a car loan with a decent interest rate two years after filing, and others, even on their second bankruptcy, able to qualify for a home loan in less time than that.”